isingasimplesong/local-knowledge-assistant/README.md

 ## Features

 - Provides an easy way to deploy a chatbot for chatting with your own data
+- Choose from OpenAI API, Groq API, or your own Ollama
 - Let you configure and/or translate UI messages and llm prompt

 ## Installation